feiphoon/mpns-pipeline/src/B_stratify_mpns_name_mappings/README.md

 This allows us to have a good selection of "scientific" names against common & pharmaceutical names, that we can pick from for synthetic annotation.

-Te following is the data schema represented in JSON format (`scientific_name_type` actually appears as partitions - so the data has to be read into Spark for them to appear this way):
+The following is the data schema represented in JSON format (`scientific_name_type` actually appears as partitions - so the data has to be read into Spark for them to appear this way):

 ```json
 {